Experiencing the Best Cabernet Sauvignon Wines

 an excellent choice with a Cabernet Sauvignon.
 From my perspective, essentially all Cabernet Sauvignon wines are an excellent choice for fine wine with an outstanding meal.
 Defining the best Cabernet Sauvignon wines can be difficult and really a matter of personal taste.

-Please review some of these selections of Cabernet Sauvignon from several premier wineries or explore our vast selections of fine wines.
+Please review some of these selections of Cabernet Sauvignon from several premier wineries or explore our vast selections of fine wines, spirits accessories and gifts.
 Go Here for a complete selection.

 Folie a Deux 2016 Cabernet Sauvignon Alexander Valley

 Folie a Deux was produced into an exceptional Cabernet Savignon under new management in 2004 in the Alexander Valley.
 Alexander Valley is one of the premier regions in all of California for Cabernet Sauvignon.
 2016 was a phenomenal vintage across California.

 Cabernet Sauvignon is typically a late-ripening variety, warmer-than-average temperatures in spring and early summer prompted an early harvest.
 This Cabernet Sauvignon was subjected a reasonable incubation period giving rise to medium body and rich color producing a strong fruity flavor to die for!
 This wine was aged for 22 months in a combination of French, American and Hungarian oak barrels and was scored 92 by the Tasting Panel Magazine.